-This course will begin by examining the laws related to the organization and incorporation of non-profit organizations.
-In particular, the requirements for tax exemption, such as Section 501(c) of the federal Internal Revenue Code, will be addressed.
+This course will begin by examining the laws related to the organization and incorporation, governance, and operation of non-profit organizations.
+In particular, the requirements for tax exemption under Section 501(c) of the federal Internal Revenue Code, will be addressed.
 In addition, laws and techniques relevant to the operation of non-profit organizations will be examined.
 Business Associations is a prerequisite to this course.

 Pretrial Litigation, 3-4 credits (LAW 802)